 While some of the most strenuous hikes through the park include Fairyland Point, Peekaboo Loop, Navajo/Peekaboo Combination, Figure 8 Combination, and Bryce Amphitheater Traverse.

 Photography Spots at Bryce Canyon

-To get the most exquisite photos of Bryce Canyon National Park, with up-close views of the park’s most iconic rock formations, we recommend stopping at the viewpoints and overlooks that are found along the Scenic Drive.
-We also love the photo opportunities that are found along the Rim Trail in the Amphitheater.
+To see the most exquisite Bryce Canyon views of the park’s most iconic rock formations, we recommend stopping at the viewpoints and overlooks that are found along the Bryce Canyon scenic drive.

 - Agua Canyon